OSI 500-series (Challenger II)

 Challenger 2 – 4P

 The system was twice the cost of the superboard but featured three-times the video capability and used the OSI standard 48-line bus allowing easy expansion via plug-in cards.
-You’ll note the 502 CPU card, shown here as the top card in the backplane, features five ROMS (BASIC as well as the monitor, just like the superboard) and 8K of RAM in the form of sixteen 2114 chips.
+You’ll note the 502 CPU card, shown here as the top card in the backplane, features five ROMS (BASIC as well as the monitor, just like the superboard, all on 2K devices) and 8K of RAM in the form of sixteen 2114 chips.
 The CPU board also contains a 6850 ACIA used for the cassette interface.
 The later superboard, then, is really just a 502 board with an integral video section as well as integral keyboard (with a significant cost reduction in the process).

 I had received this system in late 2008.
 It featured the usual bugs expected with an older machine (including power supply issues in the form of failed electrolytic capacitors) as well as a failure in one (or more) of the upper 4K of RAM chips.
 The on-board RAM was clearly expanded after production as the upper 4K are manufactured by a different company than the lower 4K (which was presumably installed by OSI).
 Removing the upper 4K of RAM, the system boots!
 The user is presented with the customary “C/W/M ?” boot prompt and, upon booting to on-board BASIC, a 64-character display appears … perhaps the best enhancement of such a system over the Superboard.
 A simple POKE command allows the user to switch between the default 64-character wide display and a 32-character wide mode … presumably for software compatibility with many games.